whatsmate/whatsmate.github.io/_posts/2022-06-16-send-telegram-message-csharp.md

 ---
 layout: post
-title: How to send Telegram Messages in C#
+title: How to send Telegram Messages in C# using Visual Studio 2019
 subtitle: Using the WhatsMate Telegram Gateway REST API
 published: true
-last_modified_at: 2022-06-16T00:00:00+08:00
+last_modified_at: 2022-07-20T00:00:00+08:00
 ---

-This article shows you how to send a Telegram message in Microsoft's .net language: C#.
+This article shows you how to send a Telegram message in Microsoft's .net language: C# using Visual Studio 2019.

+If you are using Visual Studio 2022, please read [this tutorial](/2022-07-20-send-telegram-message-csharp-vs2022/) instead.

 Before the recipient can receive your Telegram message, she will need to register with the WhatsMate Telegram Gateway.
 Instructions are available on the [official site](https://www.whatsmate.net/telegram-gateway-api.html). <span style="color:red">*Unregistered users will never receive messages from the Gateway.*</span>